Key highlights

 Cloud hosting is the backbone of modern websites and applications, providing speed, scalability and flexibility.
 DigitalOcean is a well-known player in this space, trusted by developers and businesses alike.
-However, depending on your specific needs whether it’s managed services, a broader global infrastructure or different pricing models you may be exploring other cloud hosting providers.
+However, depending on your specific needs, whether it’s managed services, a broader global infrastructure or different pricing models, you may be exploring other hosting providers.
+Major alternatives to DigitalOcean include AWS, Google Cloud, Microsoft Azure, Vultr, Linode and Kamatera.

 Switching hosts is a big decision and should not be taken lightly.
 Not all alternatives provide a better experience, the last thing you want is to migrate your site, only to face the same load balancer issues again